 When moving to a new country, you might struggle with transportation while planning trips in the country.
 It can be difficult to achieve a student-friendly budget if you don’t know where to find the best deals.
 In this post, we’ve collected the best ways you can travel in Finland from one city to another and the cost of them.

 Probably one of the best ways to travel in Finland is the bus.
 You can reach many places better by using a bus than for example, a train.
-Buses often offer student discounts which makes them not only convenient but also a cheap option.
+Buses often offer student discounts which make them not only convenient but also a cheap option.
 A few good bus companies that are affordable:

-From Tampere to Helsinki
+Traveling from Tampere to Helsinki

-From Helsinki to Levi (a popular ski resort destination in the North)
+Traveling from Helsinki to Levi (a popular ski resort destination in the North)

 - Onnibus – around 30€

 - Express bus – 69 to 85€